 Parnassus Books (Nashville, TN)

-‘Build it, and they will come.’
 After the last major bookstore closed in Nashville, author Ann Patchett took on the responsibility of opening one herself with partner Karen Hayes, seizing the opportunity to create, in place of the usual Borders-type monolith, a bookstore like those she frequented in her youth, where ‘the people who worked there remembered who you were and what you read, even if you were 10.’
 In an intimate space equipped with a piano for monthly concerts, with Parnassus Patchett has realized that one of the most rewarding benefits of being in personal contact with readers is being able to recommend books she loves.
-Convincing her impressive list of writer friends to come by to read and sign books doesn’t hurt the bottom line either.
+Her writer friends often come by to read and sign books too.

 Parnassus Books, 3900 Hillsboro Pike, Nashville, TN, USA, +1 615 953 2243